JoshuaAyres/github-slideshow/_posts/0000-01-02-JoshuaAyres.md

 layout: slide
 title: "Welcome to my second slide!"
 ---
-This is Jay making slides in git hub, huge excitement Use the left arrow to go back!
+This is Jay making slides in git hub, wow much excitement, many hype Use the left arrow to go back!